 Use Big Data to Engage Your People and Grow Your Church

 In the article Christian America is in Decline, authors, Anthony B. Pinn and Tom Krattenmaker explain,

 “One reason so many are opting out of religion, or never opting in to begin with, is that churches are addressing the wrong questions.”

 In short, members leave because they feel their church doesn’t provide enough spiritual engagement.
-Some want more opportunities to serve.
-While other are looking for ways to solve frustrations or doubts.
-Many even feel like church is irrelevant, and list that as the primary reason they leave, or never get involved in church.
+Some want more opportunities to serve, while others look for ways to solve frustrations or doubts.
+Many even feel church is irrelevant, and list the struggle to connect as the primary reason they leave—or never get involved at all.

 In this blog, you’ll be encouraged to rethink the decline in church attendance.
-Then learn about big data and how you can use it to reach your communities and retain congregants.
+Then learn about data and how you can use it to reach your communities and retain congregants.
+Let’s dive in.

 Not all churches are declining.
-Some are thriving as they discover new ways to meet spiritual and communal needs of those in their congregations and communities.
-One of the newest ways churches can determine these needs is with big data.
+Some churches are thriving as they discover new ways to meet the spiritual and communal needs of those in their congregations and communities.
+One of the newest ways churches can determine these needs is with data.

-“The typical church is not good at tracking data.
+Carl Kuhl of Outreach Magazine explains, “The typical church is not good at tracking data.
 We keep track of how big the offering is.
 We keep good track of attendance.
-But we honestly don’t use data well,” explains Carl Kuhl of Outreach Magazine.
+But we honestly don’t use data well.”

-Patricia of Smart Church Management writes in her article, 7 Keys to Church Growth, states “Church members are one of the key customer groups in a church.
+Patricia of Smart Church Management writes in her article, 7 Keys to Church Growth, “Church members are one of the key customer groups in a church.
 Understanding their unique needs and ensuring their needs are met—within the scope of the vision—is critical to church growth.”

-Using data is an accurate and efficient way to gain insights about your people and make confident decisions, but before we jump into the ways you can use big data in your church, let’s take a minute to discuss what big data is.
+Using data is an accurate and efficient way to gain insights about your people and make confident decisions, but before we jump into the ways you can use data in your church, let’s take a minute to discuss how data became big data.

-Google defines big data as “extremely large data sets that may be analyzed to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”
+Similarly, big data is defined by Google as “extremely large data sets that may be analyzed to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”

-Though the term is relatively new, the use of data to guide decisions is not.
+Though the terms are relatively new, the idea of using data to guide decisions is not.
 In fact, data-informed decision making dates back to ancient cultures.
-Ancient tribespeople tracked data by carving notches in bones or sticks to calculate trading activities or determine how long their supplies would last.
+Ancient tribespeople tracked data by carving notches in bones or sticks, calculating trade activities, and determining how long their supplies would last.

-In the 1660s John Graunt collected mortality data and analyzed it to determine the frequency of various causes of death.
+In the 1660s, John Graunt collected mortality data and analyzed it to determine the frequency of various causes of death.
 He used that same data to refute the idea that the bubonic plague spreads by contagion.
 He even theorized an early warning system for the plague.
 Though mortality information had been collected for years, Graunt was the first to use the information to make connections to disease and population.
 The key here is that he used the data.

-Today analysts use big data to predict heart disease, predict the spread of malaria and, of course, to track buying habits and encourage new purchases.
-But, just as John Graunt used data to draw conclusions to certain illnesses and disease, the data collected today does little good if it’s not acted upon.
+Today, analysts use data to predict heart disease or the spread of malaria and, of course, to track buying habits and encourage new purchases.
+But, just as John Graunt used data to draw conclusions to certain illnesses and disease, the data collected today does little good if it doesn’t drive action.

 We consciously, or subconsciously, match our reactions to the information we have available.
 Another way to think of this is through the idea of “know and match.”
 The more we know, the better we’re able to match our responses.
 For example, when you connect to your weather app you know the forecast and can match your clothing or activities accordingly.
 You act on the information provided.

 Doctors predict disease based on genetics and family history, which allow them to act by providing preventative care.
 As a pastor, when you see data indicating your members are at risk of divorce, you can act on that data by planning sermons that focus on building stronger relationships or promoting marriage support groups.

-There are many ways to collect data to understand the needs of your congregation and community.
-Here’s a few tools you can use today.
+There are many ways you can collect data to understand the needs of your congregation and community.
+Here are a few tools you can use today.

 There are many ways to collect and analyze data from social media.
-Facebook has Insights and Twitter has Analytics.
-More tools are available through Linkedin, Instagram and other social media channels—and there are other resources with advice about how to understand what these tools surface, and to help you with the heavy lifting of interpreting the data.
+Facebook has Insights, and Twitter has Analytics.
+Additional tools are available through LinkedIn, Instagram, and other social media channels—and there are other resources with advice about how to understand what these tools surface, and to help you with the heavy lifting of interpreting the data.

-Many churches use surveys to assess the needs of their members.
+Many churches use surveys to assess the needs of their members through first-party information.
 These can be done through software like SurveyMonkey or SurveyGizmo to assess the spiritual and temporal needs of your congregants.

-Some churches find it helpful to collect data through formal assessments.
-Data can be collected in meetings, private interviews or detailed reports from church leaders.
+Some churches find it helpful to collect data through formal assessments, but data can also be collected in meetings, private interviews, or detailed reports from church leaders.

-While some data can be collected from individual sources, there are services that gather, sort and provide data for their clients on a much larger scale, searching millions in their databases and producing thousands of data points per person for analysis.
-This information can be used to create predictive models of behavior.
-That means, you'll be able to know things like:
+While some data can be collected from individual sources, there are services that gather, sort, and provide data for their clients on a much larger scale—searching millions in their databases and producing thousands of data points per person for analysis.
+This information creates predictive models of behavior.

-If you decide to use a data analytics platform, make sure you select one that corresponds with the data you need to reach your local community and congregants, and one that also provides a high degree of privacy.
-More about that in a minute.
+If you decide to use a data analytics platform, make sure you select one that corresponds with the data you need to reach your local community and congregants.
+Also, be sure it provides a high degree of privacy—more about that next.

 When using data and analytics, it’s important to keep the details private.
 When working with a trusted data analytics platform, all identifying information is kept private.
 The data is processed, scrubbed of any personal details, and then returned to you with only relevant information.

-It’s important to remember that big data is predictive, not prescriptive.
-It should organize known ideas, habits, demographics and activities then allow you to organize the information to represent the whole and act on it.
-Churches that use the power of big data in this way are able to predict struggles, pain points and in general, know more about their congregants and community.
-When they use that information to tailor their message, they’ll see long-term engagement that leads to growth.
+It’s important to remember that data is predictive, not prescriptive.
+It should gather known ideas, habits, demographics, and activities—allowing you to organize the information to represent the whole and act on it.
+Churches that use the power of data in this way are able to predict struggles and pain points—and they generally know more about their congregants and community.
+When they use that information to tailor their message, they see long-term engagement that leads to personal growth.

 As Carey Nieuwhof explains,

-“I’m trying to read the minds of the people in the audience, in the congregation every week and I’m trying to think through the minds of a church person, of a non-church person, someone on the verge of divorce, someone who’s single … You run your message through a lot of filters, but with big data, you can actually know.”
+“I’m trying to read the minds of the people in the audience, in the congregation every week and I’m trying to think through the minds of a church person, of a non-church person, someone on the verge of divorce, someone who’s single . . .
+You run your message through a lot of filters, but with data, you can actually know.”

-Using big data in your church is about understanding your congregation’s needs and then matching those needs with relevant solutions.
+Using data in your church is about understanding your congregation’s needs and then matching those needs with relevant solutions.
 As you learn more, you can match more accurately and take a proactive approach to ministry.
 The outcome—personal growth for your people.